meandor/transporter/README.md

 ## Configuring

-To change configs like the port the HTTP server is listening and similar, change the `application.conf` file.
+To change configs like the port the HTTP server is listening to and similar, change the `application.conf` file.

 ## Incoming Data